ualibraries/Guide-on-the-Side/README.md

 Please join the discussion of Guide on the Side on our [Google Group](https://groups.google.com/forum/?fromgroups#!forum/gots-discuss)!

+More information can be found on the [Guide on the Side website](http://code.library.arizona.edu/gots).

 Platform support / dependencies
 -------------------------------------------------------------------------------
 Guide on the Side has been tested on the following platforms: